rfong/sustenance/food/coop_food.md

 - red jujubes, pitted (2.3 mg iron per 33g dried, about 6 big jujubes)
 - beets (1.8 mg iron per 100g)

-notes:
+iron notes:
 - the ingredients listed are all vegan non-heme iron, which requires 1.8x more than your demographic's standard DV for bioavailability reasons than heme iron does
 - note that I am a massive eater, so if you eat a normal amount your servings will be smaller
 - if you are not BOTH vegan AND consistently losing blood for some reason (like a period), then it is extremely overkill to use all of these ingredients at once.
 - quinoa has 4.6 mg iron per 100g, so it can pair well as the carb if you feel like you STILL don't have enough iron.
-- black lentils are expensive, so I stretch the supply by using a mix of black and green. green lentils have half the iron.
+- black lentils are expensive, so I often stretch the supply by using a mix of black and green. green lentils have half the iron.

 ### classic western stew base (whatever that means)
 - saute minced garlic & diced onion in large pot